Published By Upzaar Team

 What is Starbuck's loyalty program?

 Rewards programs are powerful tools that keep customers coming back to your business.
-Starbucks’ loyalty program, Starbucks Rewards, is a great example of how successful loyalty programs get customers hooked.
-The program has many benefits: it’s easy to use, easy to understand and offers perks that bring real value to people’s lives.
+Starbucks’ loyalty program, Starbucks Rewards, is an excellent example of how successful loyalty programs get customers hooked.
+The program has many benefits: it’s easy to use and understand and offers perks that bring real value to people’s lives.

 What is Starbucks?

-Even if you lived under a rock, the infamous mermaid logo would find you there.
+The infamous mermaid logo would find you there even if you lived under a rock.
 Starbucks is a global coffee company founded way back in 1971.
-Since then, it’s made its rounds worldwide collecting more and more devoted customers as they successfully expand.
-You may have seen their cups plastered around the web (with customers’ names spelled quite interestingly), or the newest “hacks” to try ordering on your next starbies coffee run, sending social media platforms ablaze as each new user-generated Starbucks-related video is quick to fly up the top ranks in popularity.
+Since then, it’s made its rounds worldwide, collecting more and more devoted customers as they successfully expand.
+You may have seen their cups plastered around the web (with customers’ names spelled quite interestingly).
+Or the newest “hacks” to try ordering on your next starbies coffee run, sending social media platforms ablaze as each new user-generated Starbucks-related video is quick to fly up the top ranks in popularity.

-Why is every Starbucks-related news a hit, how can they possibly have so many eyes on them, eager to pounce on their latest offers?
-It could be due to their flexible, customizable drinks, their limited edition goodies, or even their cozy in-store atmosphere that’s perfect for typing away on your laptop, maybe to write up a blog like this one!
+Why is every Starbucks-related news a hit?
+How can they have so many eyes, eager to pounce on their latest offers?
+It could be due to their flexible, customizable drinks, limited edition goodies, or even their cozy in-store atmosphere that’s perfect for typing away on your laptop, maybe to write up a blog like this!

 Sure, those things might reel customers in, but to secure them and have such an intense following?
-It’s pretty logical to assume that their loyalty program, Starbucks Rewards, plays a huge role.
+It’s pretty logical to assume that their loyalty program, Starbucks Rewards, plays a considerable role.

 How does the program work?

-It started off as a visit-based system, but has evolved into a spending-based system from 2016 onwards.
+It started as a visit-based system but has evolved into a spending-based system from 2016 onward.
 To earn rewards, you have to hit certain thresholds.
 The more you spend, the more stars you get.
-If you pay with cash or credit you earn one star per dollar.
-If you pre-charge a digital card on the Starbucks app with funds you get two stars per purchase if you opt for using that instead.
-You also get two stars per dollar when you use egift cards (tip!
+You earn one star per dollar if you pay with cash or credit.
+If you pre-charge a digital card on the Starbucks app with funds, you get two stars per purchase if you opt for using that instead.
+You also get two stars per dollar when you use e-gift cards (tip!
 You can buy yourself a discounted gift card from places like Sam’s Club to save a little!) and their physical Starbucks card.
-You can earn bonus stars as well when they give the opportunity to do so, those can be given within the same day or through an email where you’d have to manually redeem.
+You can also earn bonus stars when they allow you to do so, and those can be given within the same day or through an email where you’d have to redeem manually.

 You can cash in your stars for freebies once you reach the rewards tier.
-For example, you can receive a free addition to your customized order after earning 25 stars-and that’s just one reward level out of five!
+For example, you can receive a complimentary addition to your customized order after earning 25 stars-and that’s just one reward level out of five!
 As you reach higher levels, you can earn even more rewards like a protein box or special cups and tumblers designed by talented artists.
-People tend to aim for at least 150 before their stars expire, as that gets them a free drink or a certain food item.
-The tier goes up to 400 stars, cashing that in lets customers take home merchandise such as coffee accessories or your own bag to brew!
+People tend to aim for at least 150 before their stars expire, as that gets them a free drink or a particular food item.
+The tier goes up to 400 stars; cashing lets customers take home merchandise such as coffee accessories or your bag to brew!

 Some of the more desirable rewards can be difficult or time-consuming to earn.
-However, most rewards are easy enough for even casual users—even if you only order small items and drinks every day or so.
-Plus, although stars expire after six months, when you redeem any they automatically use the oldest stars you have first.
+However, most rewards are easy enough for even casual users, even if you only order small items and drinks every day.
+Plus, although stars expire after six months when you redeem any, they automatically use the oldest stars you have first.

 What makes Starbucks's loyalty program so special?

-For Starbucks customers, the rewards are valuable.
+Starbucks customers, the rewards are valuable.
 The program is designed to reward you for your spending at Starbucks, and it’s easy to see why that might be an attractive proposition.
-For many, a cup of joe is a staple in their morning routines, and could even go as far as needing coffee to be constantly at hand throughout the course of their day.
-If they’re going to buy coffee that much, and they’re sure they will, of course enrolling in a program might help ease off the guilt-especially when they’d get a free cake pop for their efforts!
+For many, a cup of joe is a staple in their morning routines and could even go as far as needing coffee to be constantly at hand throughout their day.
+If they’re going to buy coffee that much, and they’re sure they will, of course, enrolling in a program might help ease off the guilt-especially when they’d get a free cake pop for their efforts!

-You don’t have to spend a lot of extra money if you don’t choose to.
+You don’t have to spend much extra money if you don’t choose to.
 You were going to spend that either way, but now you can get a small reward like a free drink or food item on a day you might need that extra boost.
-The more points you’ll accumulate over time - would make you feel good about yourself!
-Rather than having guilt be associated with more pay, positivity would be connected in its place, encouraging consumers to subconsciously prefer to spend more.
+The more points you’ll accumulate over time — will make you feel good about yourself!
+Rather than having guilt be associated with more pay, positivity would be connected in its place, encouraging consumers to prefer to spend more subconsciously.

-As long as you keep buying things from Starbucks, the more rewards accumulate until you can redeem them for bigger payouts.
-It’s also pretty easy to use these rewards and Starbucks is very clear in their terms.
-Their straightforward approach is an incredibly important factor in their success.
+As long as you keep buying things from Starbucks, more rewards accumulate until you can redeem them for bigger payouts.
+It’s also pretty easy to use these rewards, and Starbucks is very clear in its terms.
+Their straightforward approach is a critical factor in their success.

-Keeping track of all those rewards is simple because there isn’t much tracking involved at all—they’re automatically applied when you make purchases through their app!
+Keeping track of all those rewards is simple because there isn’t much tracking involved; they’re automatically applied when you make purchases through their app!

 Customers don’t need to remember to participate in the program or keep track of their progress.
 The program automatically enrolls them and rewards them for each purchase upon scanning.
 Customers can check their progress online, see what rewards are available, and redeem them instantly.
-In addition, the program delivers rewards in different ways, as well as different ways to receive them.
+In addition, the program delivers rewards in different ways and other ways to receive them.

-By offering options for earning stars (their loyalty points) customers have the option of increasing their spending at one time or taking their time and earning them over time by purchasing smaller items that can be easily consumed
+By offering options for earning stars (their loyalty points), customers can increase their spending at one time or take their time and earn them over time by purchasing smaller items that can be easily consumed.

-There are days called “Double Down” days, where users receive twice the amount of stars that particular day
+There are “Double Down” days, where users receive twice the number of stars that particular day.

-There are also challenges that give customers the opportunity to gain more stars.
+Some challenges allow customers to gain more stars.

 Being a reward member, members can receive a birthday reward for a free drink, whichever size they want!

-Promotional emails are frequently sent for avid users to stay on top of their newest offers, or shown offers before anyone else.
-Their most revenue-reeling are the personalized promotions for the individual user.
+Promotional emails are frequently sent for avid users to stay on top of their newest offers or show offers before anyone else.
+Their most revenue-reeling is the personalized promotions for the individual user.